AlphaOmeKilo/ao-weather-widget/README.md

 ### SCSS

 SCSS was used to build the styles for the WeatherWidget.
 The additional complexities that SCSS offers over standard CSS allows me to quickly build a set of classes for layouts, spacings and colors that be used site wide with ease.
+The SCSS classes have been stored in modules to avoid interaction with any styles defined in parent applications.

 ### Standard JavaScript